How to Store Fresh Herbs So They Last Longer

 How to Chop Herbs Like a Pro

-Fresh herbs lose flavor if they’re crushed or bruised.
-Use the right technique to keep them tasting bright:
+Fresh herbs lose flavor if they’re crushed.
+Use the right knife and motion to keep them bright and aromatic:

-- Chop, don’t mash: Rock the knife gently over the herbs for even cuts.
+- Chop, don’t mash: Rock the knife smoothly over the herbs to slice through without bruising.

 -